 - Offer help and information, and make sure you follow through.

-LSE Careers runs regular interactive seminars on improving your networking skills.
-The next one takes place in June.
-Booking will open soon so keep an eye on CareerHub to sign up.
+LSE Careers runs regular interactive seminars on improving your networking skills, keep an eye on CareerHub to sign up.